Occupational Health Services

 - Proceed directly to the location of the current service provider (see top for address, phone number and map) during regular hours of operation, and for after hours and weekend incidents go to the location indicated at the top of page 1.
 In either case, inform the front desk person you have sustained a bloodborne pathogen exposure and you want to be followed later at the service providers’ clinic.

-- After your exposure has been evaluated, call Human Resources in a timely manner to inform them you accessed the Harris Occupational Medicine Clinic.
+- After your exposure has been evaluated, call Human Resources in a timely manner to inform them you accessed the Priority Care Clinic.

 - In all cases, complete a supervisor’s investigation of injury form.
 It’s part of the workers’ compensation packet on the Human Resources web site.